Dynatrace/Dynatrace-AppMon-Chef/README.md

 *Sets connection to the Performance Warehouse.*

 This recipe sets the connection to the Performance Warehouse on the Dynatrace Server.
+This recipe assumes the Dynatrace Server is up and running.
+Please refer to the `.kitchen.yml` file for example of usage.

 **Note:** This recipe will work after installing the Server License (see `server_license` recipe).

+### server_ldap_config

+*Configures LDAP connection.*

+This recipe configures connection to LDAP through RESTful API.
+This recipe assumes the Dynatrace Server is up and running.
+Please refer to the `.kitchen.yml` file for example of usage.

 ### server_users

 *Configures server user accounts.*

-This recipe creates/updates Dynatrace Server user accounts.
+This recipe creates/updates Dynatrace Server user accounts through RESTful API.
+This recipe assumes the Dynatrace Server is up and running.
 The user account configuration is passed as node attributes.
-Please refer to the `.kitchen.yml` file for details.
+Please refer to the `.kitchen.yml` file for example of usage.

 ### server_user_groups

 *Configures server groups.*

-This recipe creates/updates Dynatrace Server groups.
+This recipe creates/updates Dynatrace Server groupsthrough RESTful API.
+This recipe assumes the Dynatrace Server is up and running.
 The group configuration is passed as node attributes.
-Please refer to the `.kitchen.yml` file for details.
+Please refer to the `.kitchen.yml` file for example of usage.

 ### wsagent_package